-The Coalition leases three copy machines under operating leases.
-One leased copier is located at the Filhiol Early Head Start location and has a lease expiration date of February 2021.
-This lease was renewed with a new expiration date of March 2024.
-The other two leased copiers are located at the Hall St location and have lease expiration dates of March 2024 and August 2026, respectively.
+The Coalition leases five copy machines under operating leases.
+One leased copier is located at the Filhiol Early Head Start location, one at the Louis Locke Early Head Start location, and one at the West Monroe Early Head Start location.
+These leases have an expiration date of April 2027.
+The other two leased copiers are located at the Hall St location and have lease expiration dates of August 2026 and April 2027.